keplerproject/orbit/doc/us/index.md

 ## History

+* Version 2.2.0 (31/Mar/2010)
+    * Reparse response to resume the dispatcher
+    * better parser for orbit.model conditions, fixes parsing bugs
+    * `orbit` launcher has parameters to control logging and port
+    * `op.cgi`/`op.fcgi` launchers have the same parameters as `wsapi.cgi`/`wsapi.fcgi`
+    * Optional [Sinatra](http://www.sinatrarb.com/)-like route parser, using LPEG
+    * Pluggable route parsers (route patterns can be strings or objects that answer to :match)

 * Version 2.1.0 (29/Oct/2009)
     * better decoupling of orbit and orbit.model
     * support for anything with a match method as patterns